Photo by Yan Krukau

 Best Practices for a Smooth Transition

-1. Thorough Assessment and Planning: Begin with a comprehensive assessment of your current contractor arrangements, including their roles, locations, and contracts.
+- Thorough Assessment and Planning: Begin with a comprehensive assessment of your current contractor arrangements, including their roles, locations, and contracts.
 Develop a detailed transition plan that outlines the steps, timelines, and responsibilities.
+This ensures compliance, especially when hiring independent contractors in the Philippines and staying aligned with local regulations.

 Conclusion